-9.1.4 Core Plugins
+10.1.4.
+Core Plugins

 QGIS currently contains 9 core plugins that can be loaded using the Plugin Manager.
-Table 9.1 lists each of the core plugins along with a description of their purpose.
-Figure 9.2 shows the icon for each plugin in the Plugin toolbar (the number corresponds to the Item in Table 9.1.
-Note the GRASS plugin is not included below because it installs its own toolbar (see Section 7 for a discussion of available features in GRASS plugin).
+Table 5 lists each of the core plugins along with a description of their purpose and the toolbar-icon.
+Note the GRASS plugin is not included below because it installs its own toolbar (see section 8 for a discussion of available features in the GRASS plugin).